SpareCores/sc-www/README.md

 ## Set up environment

-Rename .env.example.ts to .env.ts and fill in the values for the environment variables.
+Set variables specified in .env.example.ts in .env file or as evnironment variables.

 ## Development server